 Definition

 A sustainable competitive advantage that protects a company from rivals, analogous to the moat around a castle.
+A metaphor popularized by Warren Buffett and analyzed extensively by Morningstar's economic moat framework.
 Common moats include network effects, switching costs, proprietary data, brand, economies of scale, and regulatory barriers.
 PMs should understand which moats their product builds so they can prioritize features that deepen them.

 Why It Matters for Product Managers